Glashtyn: Tarroo-ushtey

 tarroo-ushtey ([ˌtaru ˈuʃtʲə], Manx English pronunciation:[ˈtaru ˈùʃtþə], Mx. for "water bull")(Moore, Morrison & Goodwin 1924) Vocabulary, "Taroo", p.
 183; ad.
 "Cabbyl-ushtey", p.
 27.

 The 18th century Manx local historian George Waldron records the superstition about the Water-Bull, an "amphibious creature" with every semblance of a natural bull, but a cow mating with it calves only a misshapen "lump of flesh and skin without bones" and often dies giving birth.
 Waldron also wrote that a neighbor detected a stray bull in his herd and, suspecting it to be a Water-Bull, rounded up a group of men with pitchforks to give it chase.
-The beast, however, dove into a river and eluded them, bobbing its head up in mockery.
+The beast, however, dived into a river and eluded them, bobbing its head up in mockery.
 It was Train who later supplied the equivalent name in the Manx language, and made similarity comparisons to the glashtin.

 John Nelson (1840-1910), a Manx informant well-versed in local Gaelic lore, argued that the water-bull was "supposed to be a goblin half cow and half horse" and so it and the glashtin were one and the same.